forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 Steven R. Fisher, Towards "Never Again": Searching for a Right to Remedial Secession under Extant International Law, 22 Buff.
 Hum.
 Rts.
 L. Rev. 261 (2016).
 <https://digitalcommons.law.buffalo.edu/bhrlr/vol22/iss1/7>

+> Interesting article.
+Here sometimes a different focus is taken, for example:
+> * When formulating laws for secession one needs to be careful not to discourage regional self governing and [granting] autonomy.
-> Some interesting points though not all consideration are agreed here.
-One is when formulating laws for secession, it can prevent or endanger a path of [granting] autonomy.
-Another is to determine the right of secession, instead of a backward looking approach (i.e. was the right for self determination violated and were there human right violations?), here a forward looking approach is preferred: How a peaceful and feasible future (for which events in the past may have to be taken into account) in agreement with human rights and self determination is achieved ([Preferred Path for Self Determination](#advocated-path-for-self-determination)).
+> * To determine the right of secession, instead of a backward looking approach (i.e. was the right for self determination violated and were there human right violations?), here a forward looking approach is preferred: How a peaceful and feasible future (for which events in the past may have to be taken into account) in agreement with human rights and self determination is achieved ([Preferred Path for Self Determination](#advocated-path-for-self-determination)).

 ##### Wikipedia on Self-Determination
 Self-determination, Wikipedia <https://en.wikipedia.org/wiki/Self-determination>